 Dr Ali Rashidi

-Dr Ali Rashidi is a research fellow in the Future Building Initiative at Monash University.
-He was a former lecturer in Construction Engineering and Management at the Monash University Malaysia.
-His doctoral dissertation was on “Developing Capability of Low-skilled Laborers through Serious Game at Industrialized Timber Construction Projects”.
-Rashidi’s doctoral dissertation merged engagement factors with effective educational design criteria to produce a Serious Game training prototype for an engaging low-skilled workforce in learning complex industrialized construction technologies.
-He is the inventor of 6 Intellectual Properties (Utility Innovation, Copyrights, and Trademark) in developing the design and development workflow process for gamifying instructional training manual.
-In developing his gamification education skills, he has completed several multi-disciplinary certificate courses.
-He is also awarded as an Autodesk® Certified Professional in Revit Architecture since 2016.
+Dr Ali Rashidi is a Research Fellow at the Future Building Initiative jointly run by the Faculty of Engineering and Monash Art Design and Architecture at Monash University.
+Ali is currently an active coordinator of Digital Project Management at the Building 4.0 Cooperative Research Centre (CRC) program in Australia.
+He is also an adjunct lecturer in Construction Engineering and Management at the School of Engineering, Monash University Malaysia.
+He was the former senior lecturer in the Faculty of Design & Architecture at the Universiti Putra Malaysia (UPM).
+His doctoral dissertation was on “Developing Capability of Low-skilled Laborers through Serious Game in Industrialised Timber Construction Projects”.
+Ali’s doctoral dissertation merged engagement factors with effective educational design criteria to produce a Serious Game training prototype for an engaging low-skilled workforce in learning complex industrialised construction technologies.
+Ali is the inventor of 6 Intellectual Properties (Utility Innovation, Copyrights, and Trademark) in developing the design and development workflow process for gamifying instructional training manual.
+One of his inventions, THE IBS FOREMAN, was awarded a Silver medal at the Malaysia Technology Expo 2016.
+Additionally, he has been granted an Autodesk® Certified Professional in Revit Architecture since 2016.